gpw03/cs4300/homework1/README.md

 ## Running code
 Navigate to the `~/cs4300/homework1/src` directory.

-For each task run:
+For each task one through seven run:
 ```
-python3 task#.py
+python3 task(1-7).py
 ```

 ## Running tests (pytest)